dNamiLab/dNami/doc/usage/testcases.rst

 **2) Non-reflective vortex advection throught the boundaries**

 This case solves the two-dimensional advection of a vortex through the boundaries of the domain using a non-reflective characteristic-based boundary condition implementation.
+It is commonly used to validate non-reflective boundary condition implementations (see e.g. :cite:`lodato2008three`).
 The files for this test case can be found in the ``exm/2d_vortex_exit`` folder.
 The two-dimensional Euler equations in cartesian coordinates are:

 .. math::